Freeze-out Forbidden Dark Matter in the Hidden Sector in the Mass Range from sub-GeV to TeV: Summary

 We have explored the secluded vector DM model in the mass range from sub-GeV to TeV to provide a concrete realization of this forbidden DM scenario.
 This DM model is UV-complete.
 It is the minimum extension of the Standard Model, where the vector DM is coupled to the extended singlet $S$ in the hidden sector.
 Through mixing with the SM Higgs, searches for the mediator decay signals, including displaced vertices or missing energy, could be possible at colliders or fixed target experiments.

 We have considered that the hidden sector is in thermal equilibrium with the SM bath before freeze-out.
 In this forbidden dark matter scenario, the depletion of dark matter following the Boltzmann suppression is dominated by annihilations into two heavier but unstable scalars, $XX \to SS$, with mass $m_X < m_S$.
 In Sec.~\ref{thermal-freezeout}, we have given generic estimates for the values of freeze-out temperature parameter $x_f$ and the thermally averaged $SS\to XX$ annihilation cross section.
-In the limit of neglecting $3\leftrightarrow 2$ cannibal interactions, we have further made a model estimate for the $X$-$S$ coupling and the mixing angle of the SM Higgs and hidden scalar in Sec.~\ref{sec:vdm}.
+Considering a simplified scenario, we have further made a model estimate for the $X$-$S$ coupling and the mixing angle of the SM Higgs and hidden scalar in Sec.~\ref{sec:vdm}.
 The former ($g_{\rm dm}$), depending on $m_X$ and $r (=m_S/m_X)$, can be determined by having the correct relic density and constrained by the perturbative unitarity bound, while for the latter ($\alpha$), the lower bound of the region that can account for the temperature equilibrium between the hidden sector and the SM before freeze-out is set by the condition that the heating rate transferred to the hidden sector via elastic scatterings or inverse $S$ decay is larger than the cooling rate by cosmic expansion.